Our top 10 West End shows for the senior members in your family

 Join the revolution and hear the people sing at Les Miserables, the longest running musical in the West End.
 Set in post-revolutionary France, follow Jean Valjean as he attempts to start a new life for himself after being in a chain gang.
 From fighting on the barricade to a heartbreaking love triangle between Marius, Cosette and Eponine, see how songs including “On My Own” and “Master of the House” come to life in a show where characters sacrifice a great deal to survive.
 Don’t wait one day more to see Les Miserables.

 Treat your elderly relatives with tickets to White Christmas, playing at the Dominion Theatre at the end of this year.
 Based on the 1950s movie of the same name that starred Bing Crosby, follow ex-military servicemen Bob Wallace and Phil Davis as they raise money to save a ski lodge with a grand showcase.
-Set to dazzle audiences with its jewelled costumes as well as toe-tapping choreography, get into the Christmas spirit from November 2019 with tickets to White Christmas.
+Set to dazzle audiences with its jewelled costumes as well as toe-tapping choreography, get into the Christmas spirit before you see the show and book your White Christmas tickets now.